viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Privacy is top of mind and more important than ever.
 Customers want to have greater transparency and control over the use of their information.
 The new app privacy settings enable users to allow or block access to their presence sensor information.
 Users can decide on these settings during the initial Windows 11 setup.

 Users can also take advantage of more granular settings to easily enable and disable differentiated presence sensing features like wake on approach, lock on leave, and adaptive dimming.
 We're also supporting developers with new APIs for presence sensing for third-party applications.
-Third-party applications can now access user presence information on devices with modern presence sensors.
+Third-party applications can now access user presence information on devices with presence sensors.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**